alihamid5/Adding-Virtual-Camera-For-Firefox-By-Changing-Source-Code-/README.md

     "
 ---------------------------------------------------------

 STEP 5:

  Now all the Dependencies and Modification in Source Code have been completed, so this is the time to start compiling and use your final product.
+ Go again to the "C:/mozilla-build" folder and run the "start-shell" as administrator, it will run the "Mozilla build" terminal.
+ Run these three Commands step by step in the "Mozilla Build" terminal.
+  1) ./mach configure
+  2) ./mach build
+  3) ./mach package

+on succesful completion of these commands. your custom firefox will be ready to use.

+STEP 6:

+1. Now go to the "C:/mozilla-source/mozilla-unified/obj-x86_64-pc-linux-gnu/dist"
+2. Here you will find a ZIP package of your Custom Ready to use Mozilla Firefox Browser.
+3. Extract the zip at your Desired Location in any Win/Linux device.
+4. Open the folder and Run the "Firefox.exe".
+5. It will Open the firefox, now check your virtual camera, by going to any site which require camera access. or goto "https://webcamtests.com/"
+6. Remember you can adjust the running video by up, down, left, right keys if you are performing your desired activity.